-We are raised to do the best we can in everything we do – school, sports, personal relationships, and jobs.
-We are rewarded for above-average performance in just about every area of our lives virtually from the time we are born.
-This creates a deep need to be perfect for many reasons – to gain affection from loves ones, to gain approval from our peers and those we see as authority figures, and to advance our lives in so many ways.
+We are raised to do our best in everything we do – school, sports, personal relationships, and jobs.
+We are rewarded for above-average performance in almost every area of our lives from the time we are born.
+This creates a deep need to be perfect for many reasons – to gain affection from loved ones, to gain approval from our peers and those we see as authority figures, and to advance our lives in many ways.

 Yet, if we don’t allow ourselves to feel satisfied with our best efforts, we create a downward spiral of our own making.
-Much of this dissatisfaction is embedded when we are small children, due to harsh parenting.
-As kids, we want to make our parents proud, and unfortunately, some parents simply take this pressure too far.
-We see this happen in academics as well as within sports and extracurricular activities.
+This dissatisfaction is embedded when we are small children due to harsh parenting.
+As kids, we want to make our parents proud; unfortunately, some parents take this pressure too far.
+We see this happen in academics and sports, and extracurricular activities.
 Embrace imperfection

 Luckily, as adults, we aren’t governed by our past, but those habits and thinking patterns can be difficult to reform.
-Performing well should bring a sense of deep satisfaction completely unrelated to any outcome.
-If you’ve put in your strongest effort, and worked as hard as you could, you should then be able to rest easy knowing you tried your hardest.
+Performing well should bring a sense of deep satisfaction entirely unrelated to any outcome.
+If you’ve put in your best effort and worked as hard as possible, you should be able to rest easy knowing you tried your hardest.

-The wonderful thing about recognizing perfectionist tendencies is that once you recognize them, you can change them.
+The wonderful thing about recognising perfectionist tendencies is that once you realise them, you can change them.
 It takes time and perseverance, and it’s not always an easy process, but allowing yourself the satisfaction of a job well done is one of the greatest gifts you can give yourself.

-If you’re a parent, realize that too much pressure and focus on winning and perfection will rob your children of this satisfaction, and of course, you want them to know that their best effort is all you can ask!
-So whether it is for you or your kids, or both, turn your thinking around to be more positive and everyone will benefit!
+If you’re a parent, realise that too much pressure and focus on winning and perfection will rob your children of this satisfaction, and of course, you want them to know that their best effort is all you can ask!
+So whether it is for you or your kids, turn your thinking around to be more positive, and everyone will benefit!